 Western Union Scams

-If you’re sending money for any reason, be aware that Western Union is a favorite tool of scammers.
+If you’re sending money for any reason, be aware that money transfer services like Western Union are a favorite tool of scammers.
 Once you send, the money is basically gone for good.
 The recipient can pick up cash in-person and more or less disappear.
 It’s often difficult to track down who exactly picked up the money, especially if the money goes overseas.